imagej/imagej.github.io/pages/Debugging_Exercises.md

 After marking the last commit good or bad, bisect will print out the first bad commit.
 You can use `git bisect reset` to finish bisecting.

-{% include ExpandingBox content="What is the first bad commit that you identified with `git bisect`? |
+{% capture includecontent %} What is the first bad commit that you identified with `git bisect`? |

     commit 3102e5620a61978b52a733a0733c83899aeddc66